 - complete at least nine semester hours of credit in residence at John A. Logan College.
-If the certificate is less than 15 semester hours, three semester hours of credit must be completed in residence at John A. Logan College. - satisfactorily complete all certificate program requirements with a 2.0 overall gradepoint average or above; - make application for graduation and pay the required graduation fee.
+If the certificate is less than 15 semester hours, three semester hours of credit must be completed in residence at John A. Logan College. - satisfactorily complete all certificate program requirements with a 2.0 overall gradepoint average or above; - make application for graduation.